tlevine/www.thomaslevine.com/content/!/web-sites-to-data-tables/index.md

 You might call this "web scraping".
 Here's a bit of how I go about writing computer programs that do that.

+## What I mean by "making websites into data tables"
+Much of the world's data are stored in ways that are annoying for me to work with.
+For example, they might be on paper, in [PDF files](/!/parsing-pdfs/), or in HTML files.
+And they might be spread across many files of various formats.
+Sometimes we're lucky enough that the files are available on a website.

+When one format doesn't work for me, I convert the data to a different format.
+In the present article, I focus on getting data out of HTML files that were downloaded over the web (with the hypertext transfer protocal).

 ## Human parallels
-Once you figure out how a human could acquire the data from the data from the website, it's rather straightforward (though probably still tedious) to get a computer to do it.
+Once you figure out how a human could acquire the data from the website, it's rather straightforward (though probably still tedious) to get a computer to do it.
 Imagine that different websites are different buildings and that you are running around